HarrisonKramer/LensAI/README.md

 # Contact

-If you have any remarks, requests, issues, or suggestions, please feel free to [open an issue](https://github.com/HarrisonKramer/LensAI/issues) in the repository.
+If you have any remarks, requests, issues, suggestions, or find a bug/mistake, please feel free to [open an issue](https://github.com/HarrisonKramer/LensAI/issues) in the repository.

 Kramer Harrison - kdanielharrison@gmail.com